 Special Needs Trust: Established for a person who has received governmental benefits.
-Ordinarily when a person is receiving government benefits, an inheritance or receipt of a gift could reduce or eliminate the person’s eligibility for such benefits.
+A person who is receiving such benefits might no longer be eligible or may have the benefits reduced because of an inheritance.
 By establishing a trust that provides for luxuries or other benefits that otherwise could not be obtained by the beneficiary, the beneficiary can obtain the benefits from the trust without defeating his eligibility for government benefits.

-*IT IS IMPORTANT TO NOTE THAT FEDERAL LAW NOW HAS A FIVE “5” YEAR LOOK BACK PROVISION WHEREIN THEY WILL LOOK BACK AT THE TRANSFER OF ASSETTS.
+*IT IS IMPORTANT TO NOTE THAT FEDERAL LAW NOW HAS A FIVE-YEAR LOOKBACK PROVISION WHEREIN THEY WILL LOOK BACK AT THE TRANSFER OF ASSETS.
 IF THE TRUST WAS CREATED DURING THAT TIME PERIOD, THE GOVERNMENT COULD REQUIRE THE ASSETS BE EXPENDED BEFORE GOVERNMENT MONEY IS USED.
 THIS INCLUDES MEDICARE AND NURSING HOME COSTS.

 Spendthrift Trust: Established for a beneficiary in order to protect him from selling or pledging away his interests in the trust.
 Such trusts are beyond the reach of the beneficiaries creditors, until such time as the trust property is distributed out of the trust and placed in the hands of the beneficiary.

-General Power of Attorney – authorizes your Agent to act on your behalf in a variety of different situations.
+- A General Power of Attorney authorizes your agent to act on your behalf in a variety of different situations.

-Special Power of Attorney – authorizes your Agent to act on your behalf in specific situations only.
+- A Special Power of Attorney authorizes your agent to act on your behalf in specific situations only.

-“Durable” Power of Attorney -The general, special and health care powers of attorney can all be made “durable” by adding certain text to the document.
+- A Durable Power of Attorney can be applied to all of the above.
+By adding text to the general, special, and health care powers of attorney, these documents can be made “durable.”
 This means that the document will remain in effect or take effect if you become mentally incompetent.

-Revocation of Power of Attorney – allows you to revoke a power of attorney document.
+- The Revocation of Power of Attorney allows you to revoke a power of attorney document.

-Nearly all Power of Attorney Documents created by our office cost between $200-$400.
-Our office handles all copying, filing and provides witnesses and a notary at no additional cost to the client.
+Nearly all Power of Attorney documents created by our office cost from $200 to $400.
+Our office handles all copying and filing and provides witnesses and a notary at no additional cost to the client.